Across industries, new marketing tactics are rising that make reaching and engaging target audiences more effective and successful.

 But that high-touch approach takes significant time and resources, which might not be available.

-Enter marketing automation, an ideal opportunity to maximize your outreach without overloading your cupboard.
+Enter marketing automation which is an ideal opportunity to maximize your outreach without overloading your cupboard.
 The general term refers to any promotional activity that can be automated, but it's most commonly used in email marketing.

 More specifically, automated email messages can do the heavy lifting in nudging a new lead toward becoming ready to convert to a customer.